Eileen-Yu/Eileen-Yu/stories/Empowering Kubebuilder: My GSoC 2023 Journey with Phase 2 Plugin.md

----
-title: Empowering Kubebuilder - My GSoC 2023 Journey with Phase 2 Plugin
+## Empowering Kubebuilder - My GSoC 2023 Journey with Phase 2 Plugin
-categories: [tech]
----

 I am thrilled to have the opportunity to participate in the Google Summer of Code (GSoC) again this year with CNCF, as to continue my exploration in the cloud native field!